jeanbraun/MTSP_Book/_build/html/_sources/intro.md

 ## Motivation

 This reading course addresses the question of what controls the height of mountain belts.
-Is it the strength of the {term}`lithosphere` compared to the weight of the topography, the efficiency of erosion (and thus a function of climate) or the rate at which plates move at the Earth's surface.
+Is it the strength of the {term}`lithosphere <lithosphere>` compared to the weight of the topography, the efficiency of erosion (and thus a function of climate) or the rate at which plates move at the Earth's surface.

 ## Earth's topography